Tradition and Symbolism

-The mortar board is commonly used, and is black for those receiving a bachelor's degree and silver for those receiving an associate degree.
-The tassel fastened to the center of the cap is normally worn in the left front quadrant of the cap after a degree is conferred.
+In the United States, the mortar board is commonly used.
+The mortar board is black for those receiving a bachelor's degree and silver for those receiving an associate degree.
+The tassel, fastened to the center of the cap, is normally worn in the left front quadrant of the cap after a degree is conferred.
 Students receiving degrees in the liberal arts wear white tassels.
 Students receiving degrees in business and technology wear drab tassels.
 Students receiving degrees in mathematics and sciences wear bright gold tassels.
-Faculty tassels may be black, gold, or the color appropriate to the subject of the degree.
+Faculty tassels may be black, gold or the color appropriate to the subject of the degree.
 The tassel for the doctoral cap may be of gold thread.

-Rogers State University honor graduates wear stoles according to the following criteria:
+Rogers State University and Cameron University honor graduates wear stoles according to the following criteria: